jtiscione/e-paper-frame/README.md

 UI allows use of black, white, light gray, and dark gray.
 ![3.7 inch 4-color grayscale UI](https://user-images.githubusercontent.com/5413726/209608665-6353bade-e588-4d14-8b14-b4f0e2c77561.png)
 Since this is a narrow and tall display (280 x 480 pixels), the UI positions it sideways by default.

+### EPD_4in2
+4.2 inch 400x300 four-color grayscal e-ink display.
+UI allows use of white, red, and black only.

 ### EPD_5in65